METS-Programme/ugandaemr-usermanual/ugandaemr-210.md

 1. 32 bit installer [https://sourceforge.net/projects/ugandaemr/files/2.1.0/ugandaemr2-1-0-installer-32bit.exe/download](https://sourceforge.net/projects/ugandaemr/files/2.1.0/ugandaemr2-1-0-installer-32bit.exe/download)
 2. 64 bit installer [https://sourceforge.net/projects/ugandaemr/files/2.1.0/ugandaemr2-1-0-installer-64bit.exe/download](https://sourceforge.net/projects/ugandaemr/files/2.1.0/ugandaemr2-1-0-installer-64bit.exe/download)

+**Fix to Patient flags in case its Not started**

+Download The script drop\_patient flags https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/drop\_patientflags.sql/download and run it using the Execute Mysql option you will find on the start under programs or apps under UgandaEMR

+**Fix to Reports failing to start or run.**

+Download The script drop\_patient flags [https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/drop\_patientflags.sql/download](https://sourceforge.net/projects/ugandaemr/files/2.1.0/scripts/reports.sql/download) and run it using the Execute Mysql option you will find on the start under programs or apps under UgandaEMR

 ### Noteable contributions

 We would like to recognize the noteable contribution of the following partners, and facilities in this release